-- o Sitting at the bar is prohibited. - No more than 15 individuals may sit at one table. - o Breweries, Microbreweries, Distilleries and Microdistilleries with LDH Food Permits are required to prohibit customers from loitering outside of the premises if such customers are not practicing social distancing or wearing masks.
-Those that fail to prohibit such loitering may be prohibited from offering take-out services. - Service and sales of alcoholic beverages shall only occur between the hours of 8 a.m. and 11 p.m. - O Breweries, Microbreweries, Distilleries and Microdistilleries with LDH Food Permits shall utilize a reservation system to track names and phone numbers of customers, keep this information for 21 days, and provide it to LDH if requested for contact tracing purposes. - o Breweries, Microbreweries, Distilleries and Microdistilleries with LDH Food Permits serving carry-out orders must designate areas for ordering that are at least six feet apart.
+- o Breweries, Microbreweries, Distilleries and Microdistilleries with LDH Food Permits are required to prohibit customers from loitering outside of the premises if such customers are not practicing social distancing or wearing masks.
+Those that fail to prohibit such loitering may be prohibited from offering take-out services. - Service and sales of alcoholic beverages shall only occur between the hours of 8 a.m. and 11 p.m. - Breweries, Microbreweries, Distilleries and Microdistilleries with LDH Food Permits shall utilize a reservation system to track names and phone numbers of customers, keep this information for 21 days, and provide it to LDH if requested for contact tracing purposes. - O Breweries, Microbreweries, Distilleries and Microdistilleries with LDH Food Permits serving carry-out orders must designate areas for ordering that are at least six feet apart.
 These areas should be clearly marked on the floor for customer convenience.
 Marks should also indicate six foot distances between patrons waiting in line to order.
-Items sold through carry-out shall not be consumed on-premises. - Outdoor live entertainment is only allowed with a special event permit. - Adult Live Performance Venues shall be allowed to open following all rules for bars under these guidelines provided that they have obtained a certificate of registration from the Department of Safety & Permits.
+Items sold through carry-out shall not be consumed on-premises. - o Live entertainment is allowed only following the rules set forth on pages 18-21.

+- Adult Live Performance Venues shall be allowed to open following all rules for bars under these guidelines provided that they have obtained a certificate of registration from the Department of Safety & Permits.
 Certificates of registration allow the City to review health and safety plans from businesses before they are permitted to operate in order to ensure safe operation for patrons and employees.
 These certificates may be applied for online or through email at specialevents@nola.gov. - o There may only be one performer per stage.
-Stage and poles must be sanitized between performers. - o All patrons must be seated and served via table service. - o Sitting at the bar is prohibited. - O All patrons must be at least 6 ft from the stage or performers must be 6 feet from the edge of the stage.
+Stage and poles must be sanitized between performers. - o All patrons must be seated and served via table service. - O All patrons must be at least 6 ft from the stage or performers must be 6 feet from the edge of the stage.
 If performers are to remain 6 feet away from edge of the stage, there must be markings on the stage so the performers do not cross that line.
 Performers and patrons must stay 6 feet apart at all times. - All patrons, employees and performers must wear face coverings unless actively eating or drinking. - o Private table dances are allowed if the performer is on a table and 6 feet from the patron.
 Lap dances and other forms of private dances are prohibited. - o Private rooms, champagne rooms, back rooms, and any room not open to the public are prohibited.
 All rooms where performances occur should have a safety officer at all times.
 The safety officer's role is to ensure that all COVID-19 guidelines are being followed and this individual may not have any other role. - o Patrons may not provide tips directly to performers.
 The business must provide options for touchless tipping including tip jars and cashless tip payments. - o Dressing rooms can be opened at 25% capacity with social distancing.
-Surfaces should be sanitized regularly.

-- Salons, Barber Shops and Tanning establishments shall be allowed to open at 50% of permitted occupancy while following the State Fire Marshal guidelines for "Salons Barbers Tanning."
-State guidelines include but are not limited to the following restrictions: - o Chairs must be arranged to keep people at least six feet apart. - o Employees must maintain strict PPE usage as defined by the State Fire Marshal.
+Surfaces should be sanitized regularly. - Salons, Barber Shops and Tanning establishments shall be allowed to open at 75% of permitted occupancy while following the State Fire Marshal guidelines for "Salons Barbers Tanning."
+State guidelines include but are not limited to the following restrictions: - Chairs must be arranged to keep people at least six feet apart. - o Employees must maintain strict PPE usage as defined by the State Fire Marshal.
 Gloves must be worn and changed between customers.